 Many of us here in the UK are affected by the elevated pollen count, leading to uncomfortable symptoms like itchy, watery eyes, congestion and sneezing.
 This allergy is known as hay fever.

-Don’t sneeze spring away - check in with our guide to see when the highs and lows are of hay fever season so you can enjoy the outdoors, allergy-free.
+Don’t sneeze spring away - click the table below to discover when different kinds of pollen are at their worst, or keep reading to see when the highs and lows are of hay fever season so you can enjoy the outdoors, allergy-free.

 What is hay fever?

 Hay fever refers to an allergy to pollen - in fact, it’s one of the most common allergies in the UK.
 Pollen particles swarm the air all year round, but it typically worsens when it’s warm, humid and windy between the months of March and September.

 It presents symptoms similar to the common cold, however, hay fever can last for weeks and months at a time.
 If you suffer from asthma, hay fever may trouble you more, so always speak to your doctor or Chemist4U pharmacist for advice if you’re struggling.

 - An itchy throat, mouth, nose and ears

 - Loss of smell